darwinia-network/darwinia-common/README.md

 - [darwinia-vesting](./frame/vesting)
 	- Pallet that provides vesting protection of the blocked balance on an account.
 - [from-ethereum-issuing](./frame/wormhole/issuing/ethereum)
-	- Pallet that manages assets issuing in Substrate-to-Substrate bridges.
+	- Pallet of issuing assets on the Ethereum network.
 - [from-substrate-issuing](./frame/wormhole/issuing/s2s)
-	- Pallet of issuing assets on the Crab network.
+	- Pallet of issuing assets on the Substrate base network.
 - [to-ethereum-backing](./frame/wormhole/backing/ethereum)
 	- Pallet of backing assets on the Ethereum network.
 - [to-substrate-backing](./frame/wormhole/backing/s2s)
-	- Pallet that manages assets backing in Substrate-to-Substrate bridges.
+	- Pallet of backing assets on the Substrate base network.
 - [to-tron-backing](./frame/wormhole/backing/tron)
 	- Pallet of backing assets on the Tron network.